Lights Out (manhwa)

-Lights Out is the nine-volume manhwa written by Lee Myung-jin, the author of Ragnarok.
+Lights Out is a 1993 manhwa written by Lee Myung-jin, the author of Ragnarok.
+It was serialized in biweekly manhwa magazine Comic Champ from 1993 to 1994.
+It was collected into nine volumes.

 The story is about the high school student Nam Gung Geon, a violent transfer student from the Chi Jon High School to Puk Ye High School.
 His life is changed by meeting Min Seung-Ah, the landlady of the inn named Fate, granddaughter of the inn owner, and also a beautiful girl.
 In the end, Geon meets many friends such as Sin Na-Rae, Kim Mi-Na, Ji-Ae, Kim Tae-Min, and Son Seo-Ho, and many girls have a crush on him because he wins the 2nd award of the Motor Grandprix.